Awkward office moments are synonymous with first world problems. Have a taster and live vicariously if you aren’t in that place (yet).

 I can’t work that thing out.
 So when I want to go make a cuppa, I politely ask if someone wants a drink too and hope against hope that I get a chorus of noes, because I cannot work that damn thing.
 The Kettle is cool.
 The kettle works.
 Don’t ask me to make you an espresso, I’ll have to leave the building and buy one from the nearest Starbucks and ask for my money back.

 You don’t actually know who your boss is.
 Is it the person who interviewed you?
-Is it the guy who sits in front of you?
+The guy who sits in front of you?
 Is it someone who never comes in?
 You need to know so you know when you can pull your phone out and procrastinate.